ethangclark/bar/README.md

 # A note on the DB schema

 We assume that foreign keys imply a dependence on the referenced record.
-This is important for our descendent management pattern (see the `rectifyModifications` function), where we skip creation and editing of instances that reference an entity that is scheduled to be deleted in the same operation, and delete them instead
+This is important for our descendent management pattern (see the `rectifyModifications` function), where we skip creation and editing of instances that reference an entity that is scheduled to be deleted in the same operation, and delete them instead.

+We also assume that rows ending with `Id` are references to other rows.

 As an implication of the above: All columns should be limited to null | boolean | number | string values.
 This lets us make nice assumptions.
 (Can revisit this, but if we do, want to make sure we think through it thoroughly.)